vitorheidrich/SRS_q2-srs_info/paper.md

 ![User interface of the Shiny app for SRS (`SRS.shiny.app`-function of the ‘SRS’ R package version 0.2.2).\label{fig:figure1}](Figures/Figure1.png){ width=90% }

-The default $C_{min}$ of the app is the lowest total number of counts per sample in the input data (no samples are discarded by default), which can be restored within the app using the `reset C<sub>min</sub>`-button.
+The default $C_{min}$ of the app is the lowest total number of counts per sample in the input data (no samples are discarded by default), which can be restored within the app using the `reset Cmin`-button.
 The default maximum sample size equals the default setting of $C_{min}$ and can be restored using the `reset max. sample size`-button.
 The default step size for SRS curves is 1,000.
 The default setting of the `SRS.shiny.app`-function (as of version 0.2.2) is:
 ```r
 SRS.shiny.app(data)
 ```